Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 People pleasers often make commitments to people which they are not able to fulfill.
 They are scared to say ‘No’ and they’d rather lie than say no to people.

-For example, a very common scenario I see in workplaces is that people-pleasers agree to take up challenges much beyond their current capacity in order to create good impression.
+For example, a very common scenario I see in workplaces is that people-pleasers agree to take up challenges much beyond their current capacity in order to create a good impression.
 They very well know that the task they have agreed to take on is much beyond their capacity, but they still agree to do it.

 Making a good impression within the team is the first priority for them.
 They do it even if it’s crushing them inside.
 What happens is that they eventually feel burn out by the pressure of work and then resort to lying and making excuses in order to justify themselves.

-They hate to admit that their decision was not based of rational thinking and logic.
+They hate to admit that their decision was not based on rational thinking and logic.
 As a result, such people cause damage to their own reputation, as well as to that of others.
 They constantly operate in fear and have serious issues in their lower chakras.

 Excessive Talking and Inability to Listen